 I have approx. 65-70K in credit card debt.
 I am in credit counseling.

-Over my many years of helping people I’ve helped plenty of people in the same situation, debt infidelity.
+Over my many years of helping people, I’ve helped plenty of people in the same situation, debt infidelity.

-My suggestion is that you find some alone time and tell him and share the reality of the situation, laying it all out and being 100% honest.
+I suggest you find some alone time and tell him and share the reality of the situation, laying it all out and being 100% honest.